-What is a Will & Why is it Important?
+What is a Will and Why is it Important?

 Over 70% of people in the UK below the age of 64 have not yet drawn up their last will and testament.
 A greater number of over 65s possess a will – but still over 40% haven’t yet obtained one.
 Some people don’t feel they have enough to leave – others prefer not to contemplate the future.

-Without a will, your estate may not go to the people that you want and may become stuck in limbo for years.
-This may place financial strain on your loved ones and cause several arguments between family members.
+When someone dies without a will, their estate may not go to the people they would have wanted it to, or it could get stuck in limbo for several years.
+This can place great emotional and financial strain on your loved ones in the already-stressful time after your death.
 Other reasons why it is important to make a will include:

-- Without one, unmarried partners or partners who have not registered a civil partnership cannot inherit anything from one another.
+- Without a will, unmarried partners or partners who have not registered a civil partnership cannot inherit anything from one another.

 - With a will, it is possible to reduce the amount of tax payable on the inheritance.

-- You can state your specific funeral plans.
+- You can state your specific funeral plans in your will.

-- You can choose who will look after your children or step-children if they are under the age of 18.
+- Crucially, you can choose who will look after your children or step-children if they are under the age of 18.

 - You can decide what should happen to any family pets.

-- Who you want to benefit from your will.
+- The people you want to benefit from your will.

 - Who will look after any children under the age of 18.

-- Who is going to sort out your estate and carry out any wishes after you’ve died.
+- Who you would like to sort out your estate and carry out any wishes after you’ve died – these people are called executors.

 - What happens if the people you want to benefit die before you do.

-So, to begin with, you will need to value your estate by drawing up a list of assets and debts.
+The first step in making a will is valuing your estate.
+You should draw up a list of assets and debts.
 Assets commonly include your home and any other property that you own, savings in banks and building society accounts, insurance, pension funds, savings and bonds, vehicles, stocks and shares, furniture and jewellery.
 Debts may include your mortgage, any loans, bank overdrafts and your credit card balance.

-After everything above has been written down and accounted for, you can begin to choose how you want to divide your estate and who the recipients will be.
-For example, you can choose to divide your estate between multiple people in different proportions; half to your spouse an a quarter each to your two children.
+After you’ve accounted for all the assets and debts above, you should start thinking about who you would like to leave things to.
+For example, you can choose to divide your estate between multiple people in different proportions; half to your spouse and a quarter each to your two children, for example.

 Be aware that, according to Money Saving Expert, the people you select do not have to accept anything that you leave them.
 If a person disclaims a bequest, it goes in with the residue of the estate.
 This is dealt with under the residuary clause in the document.

-Next up is the executors.
-These are the people who will be responsible for carrying out your wishes and sort out your estate.
+Next up are the executors.
+These are the people who will be responsible for carrying out your wishes and sorting out your estate.
 It will be down to them to collect all of the assets of the estate, deal with any paperwork and pay any debts, taxes, funeral and administration costs out of money from your estate.
-They will also need to pay out the gifts and transfer any property to beneficiaries.
+They will also need to pay out the gifts and transfer any property to the other beneficiaries.

-It is advised to choose more than one executor, just in case anything happens to one of them.
-Up to four people can be chosen to be your executors, and the people commonly chosen are:
+It is advisable to choose more than one executor, just in case anything happens to one of them.
+You can choose up to four people to be your executors; these are usually:

 - Family members.